mayur-skyline/Nest.js_crud/README.md

 ## Description

-Effective Carnival is great repo to start with nest js.
+Here you can start with NestJS...

 ### Setting up